MicrosoftLearning/AZ-030T00-Microsoft-Azure-technologies-for-AWS-architects/Instructions/Mini-labs/Module 12/01-MiniLab_Create an Azure SQL Database Single Database.md

 Once your database is created, you can use the built-in Query editor in the Azure portal to connect to the database and query the data.

-1. In the portal, search for and select **SQL databases**, and then select your database from the list.
+1. In the portal, search for and select **SQL databases** and then select your database from the list.

 2. On the **SQL Database** page for your database, select **Query editor** in the left menu.